kritsel/tado-openapispec-v2/README.md

 * https://acme.tado.com : additional air comfort information (display texts, visuals to use, outdoor air quality)
 * https://auth.tado.com/: manage your account information like name, email and password
 * https://energy-insights.tado.com: functionality behind Energy IQ
+* https://hops.tado.com: seems to support tado's X line of products
 * https://ivar.tado.com/graphql: retrieve brand and boiler model information to help the user select their boiler type
 * https://nibbler.tado.com/graphql: registering new devices
 * https://minder.tado.com: get incidents information
 * https://susi.tado.com: get skill information (related to paid Auto-Assist subscription)
 * https://tariff-experience.tado.com

+## tado&ordm; X

+In 2024 tado&ordm; released their new product line named X. The API specification maintained in this repo has been largely developed based on experiences from tado users with tado hardware from product lines which pre-date X.

+Based on conversations in tado's community forum about the tado API and X, it looks like tado uses a combination of the https://my.tado.com/api and https://hops.tado.com apis to support a tado X set-up.
+As the specification as maintained in this repo only covers https://my.tado.com/api, this specification might not be complete for tado X users.

+Tado X users who have knowledge of https://my.tado.com/api endpoints not working for them are very much welcome to create an issue (or submit a PR) with documentation improvement suggestions.

+## Automated tests

+An automated test is executed on a weekly basis to verify if this API specification is still in line with the actual API.
+Any observed discrepancies are solved by updating the specification a.s.a.p.

+The test covers almost all endpoints as described in the specification.
+Endpoints that have a destructive nature that are not easy (or impossible) to undo programmatically are not covered (e.g. removing a device).
+Also, some endpoints only work in a specific tado set-up (e.g. tado X hardware, a home with an Auto-Assist subscription, or a room which includes air conditioning).
+The tado enabled home used to run the automated tests does not cover all of these situations, which means that the automated tests don't either.

 # OAuth 2.0 authentication
 The only authentication mechanism supported by the tado API is OAuth 2.0.